 - Testicular pain

 Chlamydia is the most commonly reported STD in the world in men and women.
-There are 131 million new cases of chlamydia globally each year .
+In 2019, the World Health Organisation reported that there are 127 million new cases of chlamydia globally each year .

 The most common symptoms of chlamydia in men include: